-For those of you who are more than daring to engage and indulge, go ahead and gorge as many of these high protein, high fiber, low fat critters as you would like.
+For those of you who are more than daring to engage and indulge, go ahead and gorge as much of this high protein, high fibre, low-fat critters as you would like.

 Not far from Thailand is the Philippines where you can try a delicacy of a different kind called a Balut.
 It's a Filipino dish pronounced bah-luht.
 For less than a dollar you can buy this baby duck fetus or if you prefer foetus.
 The tiny duckling hardly starts any form of life incubated in its egg until partially developed.